UriBer/aws_elasticbeanstalk/README.md

 eb terminate flask-hellos

 --- assignment
-1. create new get api that gets data from get_bitcoin_index() and outputs the rates to the user similar to the mock api endpoint /calc/currency/.
+1. create api endpoint that gets currency and amount and return the result.
-2. create api endpoint that gets currency and amount and return the result.
+2. create new get api that gets data from an open api and outputs the data.